karthagokul/pyresumize/README.md

 # Introduction

 pyresumize is a python module to extract useful information from resume and generate a json string out of it.
-Currently it supports only pdf file as input .
+Currently it supports only pdf,docx files as input .

 ### Todo